urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/21 New features.md

 Record
   Record class is simple data carrier
-  Has public access methods and private final fields Is final by default, so it can't be extended
+  Record classes are final by default, so they can't be extended Can implement the sealed interface
+  Has private final fields and public access methods named after their fields, for example "name()" Their default implementation of equals() and hashCode() guarantees that
-  Can be created inside a method
+    two record objects are equal if they are of the same type and contain equal field values Can be created inside a method
-  Can implement the sealed interface
-  Can't have the non-static instance fields
+  Can't have non-static instance fields
   Can have nested classes
-  Can have a Constructor with or without parameters
-    When Constructor has parameters then the developer must explicitly declare the assignment of all record fields Example
+  Can have methods or mutable fields (like lists) if desired Can have a Constructor with or without parameters, but every created Constructor must explicitly declare the assignment of all record fields
+    Example
       public  record RecordClass(String title) {
-        public RecordClass { System.out.println(title); }}
+        public RecordClass() {
+          this("A title");
+          System.out.println(title);
+        }
+      }
   A new instance of a record can be created by using keyword new Example
     public record Person (String name, String address) {}
     public static void createPersonRecord() {
       Person person = new Person("John", "Dubai");
-      person.getName(); // Getters are created automatically
+      person.name(); // Getters are created automatically based on the name of the fields }
-    }

 Sealed classes